-Once the interview process is complete, the next step involves creating a rank order list (ROL) in which you place desired programs in numerical order of preference.
+Once the interview process is complete, the next step involves creating a rank order list (ROL) in the NRMP R3 system where you will place desired programs in numerical order of preference.
 ROLs, submitted by both applicants and program directors, essentially determine the outcome of the Match; therefore, creating your ROL is very important and should be given a great deal of consideration.
 When ranking, your top priority should be fit-think "Fit First"-is the program right for you?
 ROLs are due roughly three weeks prior to the NRMP Match Day.

-Helpful topics covered by Careers in Medicine (Navigation: CiM \rightarrow Land Your Residency \rightarrow The Match \rightarrow Rank Order List):
+Helpful topics covered by Careers in Medicine (Navigation: CiM→Land Your Residency→The Match→Rank Order List):